NimaFathi/posepred/README.md

 ```
 ### Requirements

-Furthermore, you just have to install all the packages you need:
+You can install all the required packages with:

 ```bash
 pip install -r requirements.txt
 ```
 Before moving forward, you need to install Hydra and know its basic functions to run different modules and APIs.

+## Hydra
-hydra is A framework for elegantly configuring complex applications with hierarchical structure.
+Hydra is a framework for elegantly configuring complex applications with hierarchical structure.
 For more information about Hydra, read their official page [documentation](https://hydra.cc/).

-## Hydra

 In order to have a better structure and understanding of our arguments, we use Hydra to  dynamically create a hierarchical configuration by composition and override it through config files and the command line.
 If you have any issues and errors install hydra like below: